Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 wire.Bind(new(reports.DailyTargetRepository), new(*users.MemoryUserRepository)),

-Step 10: Test The Runner
+Step 10: Test the Runner

 Create internal/reports/daily_test.go.